Harold Urey: Post-war years

-Urey actively campaigned against the 1946 May-Johnson bill because he feared that it would lead to military control of nuclear energy, but supported and fought for the McMahon bill that replaced it, and ultimately created the Atomic Energy Commission.
+Urey actively campaigned against the 1946 May-Johnson bill because he feared it would lead to military control of nuclear energy, but supported and fought for the McMahon bill that replaced it, and ultimately created the Atomic Energy Commission.
 Urey's commitment to the ideal of world government dated from before the war, but the possibility of nuclear war made it only more urgent in his mind.
 He went on lecture tours against war, and became involved in Congressional debates regarding nuclear issues.
 He argued publicly on behalf of Ethel and Julius Rosenberg, and was called before the House Committee on Un-American Activities.

 Cosmochemistry and the Miller–Urey experiment

 In later life, Urey helped develop the field of cosmochemistry and is credited with coining the term.
 His work on oxygen-18 led him to develop theories about the abundance of the chemical elements on Earth, and of their abundance and evolution in the stars.
 Urey summarized his work in The Planets: Their Origin and Development (1952).
-Urey speculated that the early terrestrial atmosphere was composed of ammonia, methane, and hydrogen.
-One of his Chicago graduate students, Stanley L. Miller, showed in the Miller–Urey experiment that, if such a mixture is exposed to electric sparks and to water, it can interact to produce amino acids, commonly considered the building blocks of life.
+Urey speculated the early terrestrial atmosphere was composed of ammonia, methane, and hydrogen.
+One of his Chicago graduate students, Stanley L. Miller, showed in the Miller–Urey experiment that if such a mixture is exposed to electric sparks and water, it can interact to produce amino acids, commonly considered the building blocks of life.

 Urey also researched the isotopic abundance of cosmic bodies, particularly the contribution of radioisotopes to internal heating.
 In tribute to his contributions, scientists refer to the ratio of a planet's internal heat generation to surface heat flux as the Urey ratio.
 Urey spent a year in the United Kingdom as a visiting professor at Oxford University in 1956 and 1957.
 In 1958, he reached the University of Chicago's retirement age of 65, but he accepted a post as a professor at large at the new University of California, San Diego (UCSD), and moved to La Jolla, California.
 He was subsequently made a professor emeritus there from 1970 to 1981.
 Urey helped build up the science faculty there.
 He was one of the founding members of UCSD's school of chemistry, which was created in 1960, along with Stanley Miller, Hans Suess, and Jim Arnold.

 In the late 1950s and early 1960s, space science became a topic of research in the wake of the launch of Sputnik 1.
 Urey helped persuade NASA to make uncrewed probes to the Moon a priority.
 When Apollo 11 returned Moon rock samples from the Moon, Urey examined them at the Lunar Receiving Laboratory.
 The samples supported Urey's contention that the Moon and the Earth shared a common origin.
 While at UCSD, Urey published 105 scientific papers, 47 of them about lunar topics.
 When asked why he continued to work so hard, he joked, "Well, you know I'm not on tenure anymore."